 Today the Government have announced there will be new legislation in divorce law.
 This new law will update the Matrimonial Causes Act 1973 in due course.
 It will mean that, in the future when the legislation comes into force, divorcing couples will no longer have to ‘blame’ each other for the breakdown of their marriage.
 It is hoped the new law will help reduce family conflict.

 Like most notaries, our fees are based mainly on the amount of time that we spend notarising documents.

-We do not charge for the initial call or enquiry.
+Paul Engelbrecht does not charge for the initial call or enquiry.

 Our current charge is based on £240.00 per hour, with a minimum fee of £60.00.
 Please note that if we are asked to notarise 2 or more documents, or there are 2 or more people to sign, the fee is likely to be £90.00 or higher.
-We may charge more if the work has to be done out of normal hours or if it involves a matter of unusual complexity or value.
+He may charge more if the work has to be done out of normal hours or if it involves a matter of unusual complexity or value.

 The fee is normally payable at the time of your visit, and Paul is happy to accept payment by cash, debit card, or cheque with banker’s card.
 Please note that he does not at present accept credit card payments for our Notarial work.
 If your documents need to be sent to the Foreign Office or consulate, or there are other special arrangements that need to be made, then this will incur additional charges.
 Paul is happy to give an estimate upon request.